mejgun/yt-proxy/README.md

 ### About

 Re-streamer application for video/audio streams.
-It gets link that isn't available for your device/software and restreams it with regular http.
+It gets link that can't be handled by your device/software and restreams it with regular http.

 Main purpose is to allow seamless integration of a different incompatible software and hardware.